 BPI works on behalf of its members to ensure that the views of British record labels are heard in Parliament, across key Government departments and a wide range of political and industry stakeholders.
 In recent times we have successfully secured an extension of copyright term to 70 years – bringing UK musicians closer in line with their US counterparts – and driven forward the Digital Economy Act to reduce filesharing by 70%.
 We are currently lobbying Government for tax incentives for investment in British music, joint cooperation on explicit music content, and access to finance to assist SMEs with taking on apprentices and interns.

-BPI, AIM and GS1 UK are working together to make it easier for you to get your music into the stores, online and onto the charts, whilst ensuring you receive the royalties you deserve.
+BPI and GS1 UK are working together to make it easier for you to get your music into the stores, online and into the charts, whilst ensuring you receive the royalties you deserve.
 The agreement reduces the cost of releasing music and aims to reduce illegal reproduction and distribution of music.

 BPI’s Innovation Panel is helping to accelerate the development of the UK’s legal digital music market.
 BPI offers support to both new and established digital music service operators – by sharing consumer research, helping to identify and value unfulfilled market opportunities and providing a unified forum for dialogue with labels on service design and market strategies.

 BPI facilitates generous registration discounts and travel grants for attendance at international trade fairs and many other domestic industry events like The Great Escape and Liverpool Sound City.